Nymble

-Nymble is a mobile indie game I built and evolved over multiple years as a solo developer, combining UX design, game development, and orchestral music composition.
+Nymble is a mobile indie game I built and evolved over multiple years as a solo developer, combining UX design, game development, and orchestral music composition (listen here).

 It started as a way to showcase my music skills in an interactive format, but gradually became a full end-to-end playable product spanning all of these disciplines: